nsun94/Engineering_4_notebook/README.md

-### Reflection
+### Description
-The assignment itself was not difficult, the only issue I had was when I was making my computer the screen but it was just a typo.
+The goal of this assignemtn is to make a program which prints "Hello World!"
+10 times.
+In this assignemnt I learned how to opperate in terminal.
 ## Getting Pi Online

-### Reflection
+### Description
-I had issues getting it connected to the internet but I soon realized that there was a space after my password which caused it to mess up, after that it was smooth sailing.
+The goal of this assignment is to get out Pi connected to the internet, I had issues getting it connected but I soon realized that there was a space after my password which caused it to mess up, after that it was smooth sailing.

 ## Hello Python (Dice Roller)